F1-SQL/sequel-formula-web/versioned_docs/version-2.0.0/help-support/faq.md

 ### Why are there no indexes?

-We have never had indexes on the Sequel Formula database because we wanted to give people the option to add indexes themselves.
+We have never had indexes on the F1 SQL database because we wanted to give people the option to add indexes themselves.